 Biking is one of the most popular activities in the Bellingham area.
 Whatcom County also offers endless tails, tracks, country roads and city streets to explore.
 In Bellingham, you can find bikes to rent at Jack’s Bicycle Center and Fairhaven Bicycles.

-However, many trails, businesses and events have changed their availability due to the Governor’s Stay Home Order, please check with the business directly via their contact information below or follow specific links for trails to access the specific trail information.
+However, many trails, businesses and events have changed their availability due to the Governor’s Safe Start Order, please check with the business directly via their contact information below or follow specific links for trails to access the specific trail information.
 Guidelines are also updated daily on our Travel Advisory page.